 The Alliant Cashback offers a whopping 2.5 percent cash back on all purchases, but it is limited to $10,000 in qualifying purchases each billing cycle.
 The maximum cash back you can earn per billing cycle is $250.
-After the first year, there’s a $99 annual fee, and you must be a member of the Alliant Credit Union to be eligible for this card.
+You must be a member of the Alliant Credit Union to be eligible for this card.

 Making the most of your flat-rate cash back card